Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Introduction

 \section{Introduction}

-To estimate the average treatment effect (ATE) of a binary treatment in observational studies, it is typically assumed that the treatment is unconfounded given a set of pretreatment covariates.
+To estimate the \ac{ATE} of a binary treatment in observational studies, it is often assumed that the treatment is unconfounded given a set of pretreatment covariates.
 This assumption implies that systematic differences in outcomes between treated and control units with the same values of the covariates are attributable to the treatment.
-When the covariates are continuously distributed, it is not possible to perfectly match the treated and control units based on their covariate values, and estimation of the ATE requires nonparametric regularization methods such as kernel, series or sieve estimators, or matching estimators that allow for imperfect matches.
+When the covariates are continuously distributed, it is not possible to perfectly match the treated and control units based on their covariate values, and estimation of the \ac{ATE} requires nonparametric regularization methods such as kernel, series or sieve estimators, or matching estimators that allow for imperfect matches.

-The standard approach to comparing estimators and constructing confidence intervals (CIs) in this setting is based on the theory of semiparametric efficiency bounds.
-If, in addition to unconfoundedness, one also assumes overlap of the covariate distributions of treated and untreated subpopulations, as well as enough smoothness of either the propensity score or the conditional mean of the outcome given the treatment and covariates, many regularization methods lead to estimators that are $\sqrt{n}$-consistent, asymptotically unbiased and normally distributed, with variance that achieves the semiparametric efficiency bound \citep[see, among others,][]{hahn_role_1998,heckman_matching_1998,hirano_efficient_2003,chen_semiparametric_2008}.
-One can then construct CIs based on any such estimator by adding and subtracting its standard deviation times the conventional 1.96 critical value (for nominal 95\% CIs).
+Many of these estimators are $\sqrt{n}$-consistent, asymptotically unbiased and normally distributed, provided that, in addition to unconfoundedness, one also assumes overlap of the covariate distributions of treated and untreated subpopulations, as well as enough smoothness of either the propensity score or the conditional mean of the outcome given the treatment and covariates \citep[see, among others,][]{hahn_role_1998,heckman_matching_1998,hirano_efficient_2003,chen_semiparametric_2008}.
+The standard approach to constructing \acfp{CI}, which we refer to as $\sqrt{n}$-inference, is to take any such estimator, and add and subtract its standard deviation times the conventional 1.96 critical value (for nominal 95\% \acp{CI}).